Pediatric Ear Infections

 Ear drainage with tubes is uncommon, and its appearance usually means an ear infection is present.
 Pain, fever, and irritability are usually not seen with ear infections with tympanostomy tubes.
 Antibiotic ear drops are often all that is required to control ear drainage.

-Placing tympanostomy tubes is done in the operating room and takes about 5 minutes of anesthesia (usually with only a mask).
-Most children are ready to go home 15 minutes after the procedure is complete, and are normal by the end of the day.
+Surgery: Securing a surgery schedule at the local hospital may involve a waiting period.
+Once the surgery date has been obtained, the patient receives anesthesia (usually by mask), and surgical tympanostomy is performed.
+Most children are ready to go home 15 minutes after the procedure is complete.
+By the end of the day, most patients are fully recovered.
 While activity is not restricted after tympanostomy tube placement, earplugs or swimming plugs are recommended with exposure to untreated water (lake, river, ocean, etc).